Dearest Family,

 believe the missionaries were pretty surprised to see their mission

-when they arrived in Peru.
+president when they arrived in Peru.
 I am sorry that I did not call

 everyone yesterday.
 Our layovers were not very long.
 My companion is